Stay cosy by installing or upgrade your home’s insulation

 Install double glazing on your windows

 Up to 40% of your home's heating energy in winter can leak out through windows or skylights.
 Double glazing on windows and skylights helps keep heat in or out and also reduces noise from outside.
 How well your double glazing will work can depend on how it is installed, what type of window frames you have, and the climate you live in.
-Source.
+Source - Department of Climate Change, Energy, Environment and Water

 It's important that insulation is installed correctly to meet Australian Standards.
 Although some types can be sold as DIY, it is safer to have insulation installed by a reputable experienced installer.
 Installing insulation carries potential health and safety risks and may require expert knowledge and assistance.
 Some types of insulation require the use of specialised equipment, masks and protective clothing.
 Electrical and fire safety are particularly important considerations.
 Your installer should: